 Biobank and Biomarkers

-“There are currently more than 1600 centenarians living in Switzerland — A number Destined to grow rapidly in the Future.”
+“In 2020 there were 1700 centenarians living in Switzerland.
+In 2024 there are almost 2200 centenarians — A number Destined to grow rapidly in the Future.”

 Switzerland is one of the countries in the world with the highest life expectancy.
-These days, out of one million people, 180 are centenarians, a number destined to grow in the future.
-The Federal Statistical Office (2020) shows how the number of Swiss centenarians doubled every ten years from 1950 to 2010, and is still increasing.
-Despite this, almost nothing is known about centenarians in our country.
+Currently, out of one million people, 240 are centenarians, a number destined to grow in the future.
+The Federal Statistical Office (2024) shows how the number of Swiss centenarians doubled every ten years from 1950 to 2010, and is still increasing.
+Despite this, very little is known about centenarians in our country.